 - Warframes are tall, maybe 6’7″ (2m) on average.
 Their weight is both hard to estimate — I’d hazard 450 lbs.
 (205 Kg.) — and not, as we’ll see, relevant.

 - (The height estimate was based on the size of the teenage Tenno characters.
 It no longer works after adult Tenno were introduced – since they use the same 3D humanoid frame as warframes to save on costs/labour).

 - They are superhumanly strong.
 There’s no way to gauge that in-game, but I’d guess “Class 2” strength for most, and possibly “Class 5” for the heaviest ones.

 - They are superhumanly durable.
 The three main layers are :

 - Physical plating, which can soak up a fair amount of gunfire.

 - A whole-body force shield.
 It is ablative, but quickly regenerates when not stressed.
 This facilitates storming tactics, ignoring incidental fire when moving quickly, allows for hit-and-run tactics against strong opposition, etc..

 - An ability to reboot itself after taking excessive damage.

 Though warframes are powerful in frontal assaults, they are also extraordinarily fast and acrobatic.
-They can run at least as fast as a horse, and are as mobile as a parkour expert.
+They can run at least as fast as a horse, and are as agile as a parkour expert in a movie.